codelabbj/slater-mobile/ANDROID_ICON_SETUP.md

 # Android App Icon Setup Guide

-This guide will help you set up the Turaincash logo as the Android app icon.
+This guide will help you set up the Slater logo as the Android app icon.

 ## Quick Method: Using Online Tools

 ### Option 1: Android Asset Studio (Recommended)
 1. Go to: https://romannurik.github.io/AndroidAssetStudio/icons-launcher.html
-2. Upload your logo: `public/Turaincash-logo.png`
+2. Upload your logo: `public/Slater-logo.png`
 3. Configure:
-   - **Foreground**: Upload `Turaincash-logo.png`
+   - **Foreground**: Upload `Slater-logo.png`
    - **Background**: Set to `#00FFFF` (cyan) or use a solid color
    - **Padding**: Adjust as needed (recommended: 20%)
 4. Click "Download" to get a ZIP file